Sophia of Prussia: Auspicious marriage to the Greeks

 Nevertheless, in Athens, the marriage ceremony was celebrated with pomp and gave rise to an especially significant pyrotechnic spectacle on the Acropolis and the Champ de Mars.
 Platforms were also built on the Syntagma Square so the public could better admire the procession between the Royal Palace and the Cathedral.
-The newlyweds were related to most of the European dynasties, so representatives of all the royal houses of the continent were part of the festivities: Christian IX of Denmark (grandfather of the groom), Emperor William II of Germany (brother of the bride), the Prince of Wales (uncle of both groom and bride) and the Tsarevich of Russia (groom's cousin) were among the guests of honor.
+The newlyweds were related to most of the European dynasties, so representatives of all the royal houses of the continent were part of the festivities: Christian IX of Denmark (grandfather of the groom), Emperor Wilhelm II of Germany (brother of the bride), the Prince of Wales (uncle of both groom and bride) and the Tsarevich of Russia (groom's cousin) were among the guests of honor.
 Naturally, Sophie's mother and sisters were also present at the ceremony.

 In fact, the hosts and their retinues were so many in Athens that King George I could not receive all of them in his palace.
 He had to ask some members of the Greek high society to receive part of the guests in their mansions.
 Similarly, the King was obliged to borrow the horses and carriages of his subjects in order to transport all visitors during the festivities.
 In addition, George was forced to hastily buy dozens of additional liveries for the lackeys at the service of the guests.